svk31/steemjs-lib/README.md

 tr.process_transaction(login, null, false);
 ```

-The third argument is `process_transaction` is `broadcast`.
+The third argument of `process_transaction` is `broadcast`.
 Setting it to false will simply construct the transaction and serialize it, without broadcasting it.
+If you want it to broadcast immediately, set it to `true`.

 #### Operation types
 For a list of possible operation types with their required and optional inputs, see this file: [operations.js](https://github.com/svk31/steemjs-lib/blob/master/lib/serializer/src/operations.js).